How To Reduce Gift-Giving Stress During the Holidays

 Make a list and check it twice.
 Better yet, check it two, three, maybe even fourteen times.
 Get a small spiral notebook and take it with you everywhere you go from now until after the last thank you note has been sent.
 On the first page of your notebook write down the name of every person for whom you intend to buy gifts; assign each person to a page, record any price limits, likes/dislikes, sizes, favorite colors, and ideas.
 Once the gifts are purchased, staple the receipts to their page and move on to the next person.

-4. If you haven’t already, start buying holiday gifts now – as in RIGHT NOW.
+4. If you haven’t already, start buying holiday gifts RIGHT NOW.

 Post-Thanksgiving sales will not save you enough money to equal the number of years you’ll wipe off your life by fighting the crowds and that crazy lady I met on aisle 5 at Mervyn’s 10 years ago (she still haunts me).
 Stress reduces our youthfulness; it’s a fact.
 For the first time in forever you’ll be at peace and rested at all your Holiday gatherings.

 5. People are more important than things.